mxpoch/Low-Latency/README.md

-# Code-Snippets
+# Low Latency
- Random Coding Expirments
+Fast code.
 ## Directory:
-1. Sorting.ipynb - some fun sorting experiments
-2. lz - A rust implementation of the Lempel-Ziv compression algorithm
+1. proto-lz - A toy example of the Lempel-Ziv compression algorithm.
+Written in Rust.